cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

-This is one of the many ways this graph can be represented visually.
+This is just one of the many ways this graph can be represented visually.
 The coordinates of the vertices when drawn here are _not_ part of the graph's definition.
 The default styling uses the current Luxor color, with small circles marking the vertex positions. `drawgraph()` places the graphics for the graph on the current Luxor drawing.

 ## Undirected and directed graphs